Pictures

 Awards : Military Cross

-When the 2nd Battalion was fighting in North Africa, Victor Dover was a Lieutenant in "B" Company.
+Victor Dover was born in 1919, and was educated at the Stationers' Company's School.
+His father was an international authority on marine insurance, but this career did not agree with the young Victor who wished to join the Army.
+The opportunity came, as it did for so many others, in 1939, when he was commissioned into the Queen's Own Royal West Kent Regiment.
+He later applied to join the Parachute Regiment and, posted to the 2nd Battalion as a platoon commander in "B" Company, took part in the fighting in North Africa.
 A vacancy arose for a Captain during the Battle of Tamera, but Lieutenant-Colonel Frost found it difficult to decide whether to promote Dover or another Lieutenant, Dicky Spender.
 The two men came to a peculiar agreement between themselves, whereby the promotion would be awarded to whichever of them was wounded first.
-In the event, Dover was injured first and so won the bet, Spender himself was tragically killed soon after.
+Dover won the contest, Spender himself was tragically killed soon after.

-Eventually, the British advance up the eastern side of Sicily caught up with them and the pair were returned to their units.
-As a result of his poor diet during this time, Captain Dover lost a lot of weight and was allowed a few days leave in Algiers to recover.
+Captain Dover had lost a lot of weight as a consequence of his recent poor diet, and so was allowed a few days leave in Algiers to recover.
 Rejoining the 2nd Battalion in far superior health, Dover was allowed to resume his duties as Adjutant, a post for which he had displayed considerable flair.
 Lieutenant-Colonel Frost described him as "a great enthusiast and a very fine member of a team.
 Perhaps rather noisy and rombustious, one always knew when he was about, and then missed him, more than a little, when he was not there".
 Before the 2nd Battalion was deployed in Italy towards the end of 1943, Victor Dover was promoted to Major and given command of "C" Company.

-Landing in Arnhem on Sunday 17th September with the rest of the 2nd Battalion, "C" Company was charged with the task of capturing the Railway Bridge a few miles to the west of Arnhem.
+At Arnhem on Sunday 17th September 1944, "C" Company was charged with the task of capturing the Railway Bridge a few miles to the west of Arnhem.
 Once it had been taken, they were to proceed over it and continue towards Arnhem Bridge along the southern bank, securing the southern approaches of the pontoon bridge and then the main road bridge itself.
 Dover's assault on the Railway Bridge was undertaken with smooth efficiency, with No.9 Platoon advancing upon it whilst No.8 Platoon provided covering fire and laid down a smokescreen with mortars.
 Sadly the Bridge was destroyed by enemy action just as No.9 Platoon were about to cross over it.
 With a crossing denied to his men, Dover was ordered to remain on the northern side of the Rhine and follow in the 2nd Battalion's wake to Arnhem, where they were to capture a German Headquarters building.
-By this time enemy resistance was increasing and negotiating the cover-less streets proved difficult.
+By this time enemy resistance was increasing and negotiating the narrow streets, quite empty of cover, proved a difficult task.
 Having successfully battled their way through several skirmishes, "C" Company were eventually caught in an exposed position and Dover was forced to shelter his men in a small hotel overnight, 600 yards short of the Headquarters building.

 Back to 2nd Parachute Battalion